-- Reason - To ensure that the site is suitable for the proposed use, and that risks to the wider environment and to users of neighbouring land from on-site contamination are appropriately assessed and managed. - 23.
-Prior to the commencement of any works, a site waste management plan shall be submitted for the written approval of the Council, as planning authority, in consultation with SEPA, and all work shall be carried out in accordance with the approved plan. - Reason - To ensure that waste on the site is managed in a sustainable manner. - 24.
-Prior to development commencing a compliance statement, showing detailed plans/information of full compliance with the Accessible Housing Guidance note contained on pages 41-42 of Moray Local Development Plan 2020 must be submitted to and approved in writing by the Council, as Planning Authority.
-Thereafter the accessible units as identified drawing 1125(PL)SL-12 Accessible Housing must be built in accordance with the approved compliance statement. - Reason To ensure the identified house units meet the required standard and design features to fulfil the accessible housing need for the development. - 25.
-Unless otherwise agreed in writing with the Council, as Planning Authority, the street naming shall be as approved on drawing number 1125(PL)SL-13 Proposed Street Naming. - Reason - To ensure the proposed street naming is progressed in accordance with the approved details. - 26.
-Prior to occupation of the first dwelling, the specific details of the 6 total park benches indicated at the pocket park and other areas must be submitted to and approved in writing by the Council, as Planning Authority.
-Thereafter the benches installed shall be of the design and material approved by the Council, as Planning Authority.
+Reason: To ensure that the site is suitable for the proposed use, and that risks to the wider environment and to users of neighbouring land from on-site contamination are appropriately assessed and managed.

+19. Prior to development commencing a compliance statement, showing detailed plans/information of full compliance with the Accessible Housing Guidance note contained on pages 41-42 of Moray Local Development Plan 2020 must be submitted to and approved in writing by the Council, as Planning Authority.
+Thereafter the accessible units as identified drawing 1125-ARC-012 A Accessible Housing must be built in accordance with the approved compliance statement.

+Reason: To ensure the identified house units meet the required standard and design features to fulfil the accessible housing need for the development.

+20. Prior to occupation of the first dwelling, the specific details and timing for provision of the four public art bespoke carved benches and associated information boards indicated at the locations shown on approved plan 'Public Art' 1125-ARC-015 must be submitted to and approved in writing by the Council, as Planning Authority.
+Thereafter the benches installed shall be maintained and if so instructed by Moray Council, made safe and replaced with another bench of a design and material approved by Moray Council.

-Reason - In order that consideration can be given to the specific design of park benches to be provided.
+Reason: In order that consideration can be given to the specific design of park benches to be provided.